thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 Every post, has a [front matter](https://jekyllrb.com/docs/front-matter/).
 This is used to set several things, like tags, categories but also the date of the post.
 The date used in the front matter is the one used as publishing date.

 If you need to store a post that is is still "in progress" you can create a folder called `_drafts` and store it there.
-Once finalised, change it's name to follow the aforementioned convetion and move it to the `_posts` folder
+Once finalized, change it's name to follow the aforementioned convention and move it to the `_posts` folder

 ### Typography / Styling Tips